ericzhao28/ericzhao28.github.io/_pages/about.md

 * Exploring the mathematical connections between robustness, fairness and learning.

 I studied computer science as an undergraduate student at the California Institute of Technology (better known as Caltech), where I worked on machine learning and economics research with some great mentors including [Adam Wierman](https://adamwierman.com/), [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/), and [Yisong Yue](http://www.yisongyue.com/).
+I was previously a machine learning research intern with [Nvidia Research](https://www.nvidia.com/en-us/research/machine-learning-artificial-intelligence/) and [Salesforce Research](https://einstein.ai/the-ai-economist).
 I've also been fortunate to have interned at leading companies building real world machine learning products, including [dialogue agents at Google](https://dialogflow.cloud.google.com/) and [self-driving cars at Uber](https://www.uber.com/us/en/atg/).